gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

   - Army
 ---

-**tl;dr** Veteran with service induced insomnia gets no help from the Australian DVA.
+**tl;dr** Veteran reaches out to the Australian DVA for help in March 2019 with service induced insomnia.
+Through a mix of bureaucracy & incompetence, the DVA still hasn't provided assistance over 6 months later.

 In 2010 I deployed to Afghanistan with the Australian Army.
 We worked in shifts - 8 hours on, 8 hours off - for months.
 Humans were not designed for 16 hour sleep cycles.
 Since returning home in 2011 I have suffered insomnia.
 Canada has been my home since 2012 when I immigrated here for work.
 Luckily The Australian Department of Veteran Affairs (DVA) and Veterans Affairs Canada have [reciprocal relationships](https://www.veterans.gc.ca/eng/about-vac/legislation-policies/policies/document/1103) for veteran services.
 On March 19th, 2019, I decided to seek help from the Australian DVA.
 My encounters with the Australian DVA in the past have been awful so I decided to document my (not uncommon) experience.
 This is my unsuccessful journey for help from the Australia DVA so far.